B2-Kumar/Notes/computer network.md

 Network: It refers to a collection of interconnected devices that can communicate and share resources with each other.

+The first network ARPANET is made.

 Internet: The internet is a global network of networks.
 It's a massive interconnected system of various networks worldwide that enables communication and resource sharing on a global scale.

+Internet uses a packet switching technique to transmit the data.
+Thus, the data to be sent is divided into packets and the data is sent in the form of packets only.
+Each packet of data contains various information like the address of the destination, error control information, etc. Internet majorly uses protocols called Internet Protocol also simply called protocol (IP) and Transmission Control Protocol (TCP) to transmit data from one computer to another.

-Protocol: a set of rules and conventions that govern how data is exchanged between devices or systems in a network or communication environment. tcp - data is not corrupted and 100% data has reached the destination. udp - some data may be lost. video call. http - used by web browsers. format of data transfered in the servers contains all the rules.
+Protocol: a set of rules and conventions that govern how data is exchanged between devices or systems in a network or communication environment.

+TCP - data is not corrupted and 100% data has reached the destination.

+UDP - some data may be lost. video call.

+HTTP - used by web browsers. format of data transfered in the servers contains all the rules.

+Also, there are several other protocols that are used by the internet for different purposes.
+For example, it uses Simple Mail Transfer Protocol (SMTP) to send mail from one client to another, it uses File Transfer Protocol (FTP) to transfer files over the internet, it uses Hypertext Transfer Protocol (HTTP) through which a browser (client) can interact with the internet server.

 To know the IP address of the internet provider - $ curl if config.me -s. some of the ports are reserved.
 0 - 1023 are reserved.

 > IP address is used to identify the device and port is used to identify to identify application.